 Congratulations!
 Now, just sit tight, and wait for an email from us with details on the enrollment process.
 Fret not, we are just as excited about your joining the cohort as you are!

 You will also receive general information about your cohort and information regarding your personal requirements with respect to the Foundations Course in due time.
 Whether you are required to take all or part of the Foundations Course, you will receive a link to access it when the course opens.

+To see when the Foundations course will open, please refer to the communications you received from the team.
 As you make initial arrangements to come to New Haven in August, remember that all important dates are available here.

 I missed the application deadline.
 Can I still apply?

 Sadly no. But there is always next year!
 Please make sure you subscribe to the CBEY newsletter and check our website regularly.
 We should be able to announce the date of next year’s priority admissions deadline at the latest by December.
 We hope to see you in next year’s applicant pool!

 Can I use GI Bill benefits to pay for this program?